WONGY66/Home-deco/README.md

 # Home-deco

-This repository is committed to use the package "brickr" to create 3D lego photo
+This repository is committed to use the R to create visualised work for my home decoration

 ![](photo/city.png)